usbong/UsbongKit/docs/Extending-UsbongKit.md

 ```

 - That's it!
 You've created your own module.
-To display it, you need to add you module to a node.
+To display it, you need to add your module to a node.
+You can look at the example app in `UsbongKit-example/`, to display your node with your module. `UsbongKit-example/NodesTableViewController` shows a list of nodes to be displayed.
+You can add a node with your module in the `nodes: [Node]` array (ex. `Node(modules: [TitleModule(title: "A Title Module")])`).
 To have a specific combination of modules in a node, you can create a new `Node` subclass.

 # Adding Nodes